spryker/spryker-docs/docs/scos/user/features/202212.0/category-management-feature-overview.md

 #### Dynamic filters and facets

 Compared to standard filters, dynamic filters and facets allow the creation of more advanced filter options.
 For example, you can customize facet filters for any product attribute: the design, quantity of filters, or order criteria by which filters are displayed on the Storefront.
-For more details about how to configure the filter preferences in the Back Office, see [Managing filter preferences](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/search-and-filters/managing-filter-preferences.html).
+For more details about how to configure the filter preferences in the Back Office, see [Define filter preferences](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/filter-preferences/define-filter-preferences.html).

 ## Video tutorial
 Check out this video on managing categories: